Tomas-P/Luciferase-pipeline/README.md

     * Make sure to include pip in your install
 2. Install Fiji from http://fiji.sc/
 3. Follow the PyJnius install instructions for your OS at https://pyjnius.readthedocs.io/en/stable/installation.html
-4. Use pip to install numpy, pandas, and matplotlib
+4. Use pip to install numpy and matplotlib
 5. Download the code from this repository into a folder on your computer

 ## Running